Skip to main content

 1. Research vs Quality Assurance/Improvement

 Generally, activities designed solely for internal purposes, with no external application or generalization, typically do not constitute human subject research and therefore do not require IRB review or exemption.
-Some Quality Assurance (QA) and Quality Improvement (QI) activities may also be research and thus need IRB approval.
+Some Quality Assurance (QA) and Quality Improvement (QI) activities may also involve research and therefore require IRB approval.

 2. Data and Safety Monitoring Plan

-Every therapeutic interventional trial ("clinical trial") conducted at the OSUCCC-James must include a plan for safety and data monitoring.
-Serious adverse events and responses will also be reviewed by the Data and Safety Monitoring Committee (DSMC).
+Every therapeutic interventional trial ("clinical trial") conducted at the OSUCCC-James must include a safety and data monitoring plan.
+Serious adverse events and responses atr reviewed by the Data and Safety Monitoring Committee (DSMC).
 Read more here.

 3. Clinical Scientific Review Committee (CSRC)

-The committee plays a vital role in protocol review and monitoring to ensure that all trials are scientifically sound, maintain patient accrual goals, and show scientific progress.
+The OSUCCC committee plays a vital role in protocol review and monitoring to ensure that all studies are scientifically sound, maintain patient accrual goals, and show scientific progress.

 Learn about the CSRC here and submit protocol proposals for review here.